thephez/dash-user-docs/wallets/index.rst

 technique called Secure Payment Verification (SPV), which only requires the block headers and not the full block.
 This means that wallet startup is almost instant, while still keeping your funds secure and mobile.
-Dash Electrum also supports advanced InstantSend, PrivateSend and masternode features.
+Dash Electrum also supports advanced InstantSend, CoinJoin and masternode features.

 Dash Electrum is a fork of the Electrum wallet for Bitcoin.
 While this